convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/shared-components/sharedcomponent.md

 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Is active | Defines whether the component is active.
 Is exposed | Defines whether the component is exposed for public use.  <br/>If exposed, a component can be used by any project.
 It will be visible in the Ngx palette and documented in the generated readme.md file.<br/>Otherwise, the component can only be used within its own project (through the <i>Shared component</i> picker only).
 It will not be visible in the Ngx palette, nor documented in the generated readme.md file.
+Shared Module | Defines the name of a shared module where to declare your component if needed (MyProjectModule, ...), otherwise leave empty.
+Using a shared module is useful for grouping declarations of multiple components into a single module and for solving circular dependency issues.